Forms

 7. Submit the form with a test email address.

-8. Return to [Subscribers](https://mailrith.com/docs/subscribers.md) and confirm the test subscriber, tags, custom fields, and activity history were recorded.
+8. Return to [Subscribers](https://mailrith.com/docs/subscribers.md) and confirm that the test email address has a subscriber record with the expected tags, custom fields, and activity history.

 For details on inline, popup, slide-in, sticky bar, full-page forms, triggers, and display troubleshooting, read [Form Display Options](https://mailrith.com/docs/form-display-options.md).